 Graduates of TCC's occupational programs are readily placed in jobs after graduation.
 In the health fields, more than 95 percent of graduates have jobs immediately following program completion.
 And TCC graduates consistently place very high in national and state certification examinations.
-TCC nursing program graduates received the highest average scores of the state's 22 two and four-year nursing programs represented in the 1986 national RN licensing examinations.
+TCC nursing program graduates consistently receive among the highest average scores of the state's 22 two and four-year nursing programs represented in the annual national RN licensing examinations.

-TCC students who complete the Associate in Arts and Sciences degree and continue their education at a four-year college or university do very well in their studies.
+TCC students who complete the Associate in Arts and Sciences degree and continue their education at a fouryear college or university do exceptionally well in their studies.